Qarthak/FreeRTOS-EDF-API/README.md

 # FreeRTOS-EDF-API
-Implements EDF Algorithm for FreeRTOS Scheduler by setting the priority of the nearest deadline task to max priority
+Implements EDF Algorithm for FreeRTOS Scheduler by setting the priority of the nearest deadline task to max priority.
+Internally uses a heap and self adjusting vector of jobs for dynamic handling of new jobs.
+The initial size and resizing paramaters for the vector can be changed in vectorTask.h

 How to compile:
 1) You need FreeRTOS to build this since we're using FreeRTOS for job structs, schedulor, semaphores and timers